Cynthia Bassham

 She has taught and coached at several other institutions including South Coast Repertory, Stanford University, and Oregon Shakespeare Festival.
 Cynthia is also a professional actor with extensive credits, including originating the role of "C" in the world premiere of Edward Albee's Three Tall Women directed by the author.

-Cynthia received her MFA from ACT and BA from UW in Seattle.
+Cynthia received her MFA from the American Conservatory Theater and BA from University of Washington in Seattle.
 She is a Master teacher of Fitzmaurice Voicework®, and was named the Director of Certification for the Fitzmaurice Institute.
 She is also a proud member of VASTA (Voice and Speech Trainers Association).

 For more information, see www.cynthiabassham.com.